Protocol Wars: Datagrams vs virtual circuits

-Packet switching can be based on either a connectionless or connection-oriented mode, which are completely different approaches to data communications.
-A connectionless datagram service transports packets independently of other packets whereas a connection-oriented virtual circuit transports packets between terminals in sequence.
-Both concepts have advantages and disadvantages.
+Packet switching can be based on either a connectionless or connection-oriented mode, which are different approaches to data communication.
+A connectionless datagram service transports data packets between two hosts independently of any other packet.
+Its service is best effort (meaning out-of-order packet delivery and data losses are possible).
+With a virtual circuit service, data can be exchanged between two host applications only after a virtual circuit has been established between them in the network.
+After that, flow control is imposed to sources, as much as needed by destinations and intermediate network nodes.
+Data are delivered to destinations in their original sequential order.

+Both concepts have advantages and disadvantages depending on their application domain.
+Where a best effort service is acceptable, an important advantage of datagrams is that a subnetwork may be kept very simple.
+A counterpart is that, under heavy traffic, no subnetwork is per se protected against congestion collapse.
+In addition, for users of the best effort service, use of network resources does not enforce any definition of "fairness"; that is, relative delay among user classes.

 Datagram services include the information needed for looking up the next link in the network in every packet.
-In these systems, the routers examine each packet as it arrives, looks at the routing information within them, and decides where to route it.
-These have the advantage that there is no inherent overhead in setting up the circuit, meaning that a single packet can be transmitted as efficiently as a long stream.
-They also generally make routing around problems simpler as only the single routing table needs to be updated, not the routing information for every virtual circuit.
-This also requires less memory, as only one route needs to be stored for any destination, not one per virtual circuit.
-On the downside, they need to examine every packet, which makes them (theoretically) slower.
+In these systems, routers examine each arriving packet, look at their routing information, and decide where to route it.
+This approach has the advantage that there is no inherent overhead in setting up the circuit, meaning that a single packet can be transmitted as efficiently as a long stream.
+Generally, this makes routing around problems simpler as only the single routing table needs to be updated, not the information for every virtual circuit.
+It also requires less memory, as only one route needs to be stored for any destination, not one per virtual circuit.
+On the downside, there is a need to examine every datagram, which makes them (theoretically) slower.